mfgc76/ookdblink/README.md

   it is periodically refreshed and will switch back to 0 unlike ookdbaddin where the formula does not allow an update or a longer table, the tables update without such issues
-- set Cell over reload cell to the monitor the number of query entries eg.: =COUNTIF(A1:A10000;"<>""")-1
+- set cell over reload cell to monitor the number of query entries eg.: =COUNTIF(A1:A10000;"<>""")-1
 - supported time formats: time, date, second return milliseconds since epoch (UTC), better use formula (E2 / 86400000) + DATE(1970;1;1) to convert to oocalc format and format the cell accordingly, unsupported formats return empty cell
 - in the example below the 1st row is a header that show the column order